Melanie von Nagel

 Melanie von Nagel (May 12, 1908 — June 27, 2006), known as Muska Nagel and in religion Mother Jerome von Nagel Mussayassul O.S.B., was a German-born baroness, literary translator, poet, and Roman Catholic nun at the Benedictine Abbey of Regina Laudis in Bethlehem, Connecticut.

 Early life

-Melanie Olivia Julie von Nagel zu Aichberg was born in Berlin, the daughter of General Major Karl Freiheer von Nagel and Mabel Dillon Nesmith von Nagel.
+Melanie Olivia Julie von Nagel zu Aichberg was born in Berlin, the daughter of General Major Karl Freiherr von Nagel and Mabel Dillon Nesmith von Nagel.
 Her father was Commander of the Bavarian First Heavy Cavalry Regiment and Chamberlain at the Bavarian Court; her mother was American, from New York.
 "Muska" Nagel was raised in Bavaria until her father's death in 1919.
 In widowhood Mabel von Nagel lived with her three daughters in Cairo and Florence.

 Marriage

 Melanie von Nagel lived in Munich during World War II, writing book reviews for Die Literatur.
 In 1944, she married Halil-beg Mussayassul, a Muslim portrait artist from Dagestan, based in Munich.
 During and after the war, they hosted Russian refugees and used their language skills to help in camps for displaced persons.
 The couple moved to New York in 1940s, and Halil-beg Mussayassul died there in 1949.